Invite friends and family to read the obituary and add memories.

-Charles Cecil Robbins, Sr., 82, died Saturday, December 27, 2025 at Waterford Crossing Health Center surrounded by his loving family.
+Charles Cecil Robbins, Sr., 82, of Goshen, died Saturday, December 27, 2025 at Waterford Crossing Health Center surrounded by his loving family.

 He was born on June 24, 1943 in Abingdon, Virginia to Ernest and Bertha (Bailey) Robbins.